Cost Per Wear – Shoe Edition

 9. Anyi Lu Toni pumps:

 Ah, these have a back story.
 One fine day when I was aimlessly browsing through the shoe section of my Nordstrom store, I found a very beautiful shoe – Anyi Lu Gigi.
 I haven’t heard of the designer before.
 The shoes were beautiful and well made and very comfortable.
 I decided I’d check out more about the brand before I buy it.
 The designer’s story was very interesting.
 She was a long time Chemist, with a corporate job who decided to make shoes that were beautiful AND comfortable .
-I have a thing for women in STEM as I am one.
+I have a thing for women in STEM as I am one of them.
 Her background appealed to me, so did her designs – especially the Gigi and Georgia.

 But here is the kicker, I decided to get the Toni.
 I chose this model because I did not have any peep toes or strappy sandals.
 I thought that these would be a great summer / casual shoe.
 The shoes came home.
 I loved how they looked on my feet.
 But they made this squeaky little sound with each step.
 I thought it was just the sticky gum on the insole.
 The straps were comfortable for about 30 min on the first day out.
 They started rubbing the skin on my ankles after that.
 In retrospect, I just should have sent them back as I did not really love them!
 I should have exchanged them for a another pair that did not squeak!